What is DNS propagation?

 Unfortunately, no. There is nothing that you, WPX Hosting, or anyone else can do to reduce DNS propagation time.
 It is simply a case of waiting for this automated process to complete itself.

 Can I check how propagation is going?

-You can also install a plugin to check from which hosting platform you are currently loading the website (like ShowIP, FlagFox, etc).
+You can monitor the progress of DNS propagation here.
+You can also install a browser extension to check from which hosting platform you are currently loading the website (like ShowIP, FlagFox, etc).